mochi-hpc/mobject-test/doc/FAQ.md

 ```

 Where `name_of_bedrock_config_file` points to the bedrock configuration file
-to use and `fabric_provider` would be the string representing the libfabric
+to use and `fabric_provider` is the string representing the libfabric
 provider to use, such as `verbs://`, `tcp://`, etc.

 > **_NOTE:_** It may currently be necessary to add a small wait via